rbergm/pg_lab/docs/extension_points.md

 to implement a custom cardinality estimation strategy as an extension (i.e. without modifying the actual Postgres source code).
 Therefore, pg_lab adds additional extension points to allow for such use cases.

-[^physical-ops] Actually, *join_search_hook* does not handle the selection of physical operators by itself, but it collects
-    which access paths are available on the intermediate (potentially including different join orders).
+[^physical-ops]: Actually, *join_search_hook* does not handle the selection of physical operators by itself, but it collects which access paths are available on the intermediate (potentially including different join orders).
 Furthermore, it determines the cost of each of these paths.
 Essentially, this gives users complete control over the selected join order as well as the physical operators.

-[^pathlist-hooks] The names of these hooks are a bit misleading because they explicitly allow the user to also remove
-    existing paths from the pathlists.
+[^pathlist-hooks]: The names of these hooks are a bit misleading because they explicitly allow the user to also remove existing paths from the pathlists.
 By combining this deletion step with a subsequent (re-)creation of the desired paths, users once again have complete control over the pathlist.

 ### Overview